 1923 - 'The Philosophy of Civilisation', the work inspired by Schweitzer's reverence for life revelation, is published.

 1924 - Schweitzer returns to Lambaréné and rebuilds his hospital.
-When the space at the original site is filled Schweitzer decides to relocate the hospital to another site several kilometres down the river and the rebuilding begins once again.
+When the space at the original site is filled Schweitzer decides to relocate the hospital to another site several kilometres down the river.
+The rebuilding begins once again.

 Schweitzer devotes himself almost entirely to the building project, with medical duties at the hospital being taken up by two newly arrived European doctors and two nurses.

-Hélène Bresslau will return to Lambaréné on only two occasions, the first during the Second World War to help her husband when he loses most of his staff, and the second after her death when her body is returned for burial in the hospital grounds.
+Bresslau returns to Lambaréné on only two occasions, the first during the Second World War to help her husband when he loses most of his staff, and the second after her death when her body is returned for burial in the hospital grounds.

 1927 - Construction of the relocated hospital is completed.
-Using the funds earned from his own royalties and personal appearance fees and with donates from patrons around the world, Schweitzer will expand the complex over the coming years.
+Schweitzer will expand the complex over the coming years with funds earned from his own royalties and personal appearance fees and with donates from patrons around the world.

 1928 - Schweitzer is awarded the Goethe Prize by the city of Frankfurt.
 During his life he receives many other awards.
 In 1951 he is elected to the French Academy.
 In 1955 Queen Elizabeth II awards Schweitzer the Order of Merit, Britain's highest civilian honour.

 1953 - On 10 December he is awarded the Nobel Peace Prize for 1952.
 He uses the US$33,000 prize money to start a leprosarium at Lambaréné.